 INT: Right and were you still in Holland when the war ended?

 MG: No I was in Germany when the war ended.
-We, in 1944 we were held up on the estuary of the Rhein which for some reason incidentally in Holland is called the Ems The Rhein changes its name when it gets into Holland.
+We, in 1944 we were held up on the estuary of the Rhine which for some reason incidentally in Holland is called the Ems The Rhine changes its name when it gets into Holland.
 So we were on the Ems in Holland and then in ’45 we sort of crossed.
 In the meantime there was of course the defeat of the paratroopers who tried to cross the estuary.

 INT: At Arnhem?

 MG: And there was an attack by the Germans in eastern Belgium.
 But in ’45 we crossed and eventually we were stationed near the south of Bremen.
 You know where the port of Bremen Harbour is?
 Just south of that.

 INT: How did you feel as a Jewish person going into Germany at that point?